Best Shopify SEO Strategies for Growth

 Prong A - Content related to your client’s product.
 This can include buying guides, tips, comparisons, etc. For example, an agency with a mattress company for a client could create an article about how to select the right bed size based on sleep habits, family size, bedroom size, etc.

 Prong B - Content that is relevant to your target audience’s interests.
 This can include best practices, how-to guides, or fun articles that allow your client to engage with the people who are likely to buy.
-For example, an eco-focused product retailer could benefit from some blog content on sustainable gardening.
+For example, an eco-focused product retailer could benefit from some blog content on sustainable gardening and a target keyword like "eco-living tips".
+To monitor results (like organic traffic and engagement), use a platform like Google Analytics 4.

 11. Getting Your Products Reviewed